BRYKK Guide · Privacy

 If you want to leave

-Tap Settings → Family → Leave Family.
+Adults can leave via Settings → Family → Leave Family.
 Your UserLocation record is deleted from CloudKit immediately.
 Other family members will see you disappear from their maps within seconds.
 Your chat messages remain (because they belong to the conversation, not just you), but no new data is shared.
-If you want to delete the chat messages too, you can ask any current family member to remove you and clear the chat.

-You can rejoin anytime with the family code — your local data (saved places, trip history, settings) stays on your device.
+If you want to rejoin later, your local data (saved places, trip history, settings) stays on your device.